 DAY 7 – Rich Rewards

 On our final riding day, we tune up both legs and bikes, turning on the turbos through flat cane fields towards Colombia’s third largest city.
+After the end of Ultimate Challenge itinerary, we head to the Palmira, 30 minutes in the outskirts of Cali to be spectators for the inauguration event for Colombia’s Oro y Paz race.
 We bring closure to the week around creative cuisine made possible by Cali’s talented chefs and key stops for refreshments and local Colombian cuisine.

 DAY 8 – Adios

-Day 8 returns you to Alfonso Bonilla Aragon International Airport after breakfast and time with fellow travelers.
+Day 8 returns you to Alfonso Bonilla Aragon International Airport in Cali after breakfast and time with fellow travelers.

 The diffused light bounces off ripe coffee “cherries” to both sides, the leaves of banana trees overhead protecting the sugars inside each.
 Caffeine urges you forward and up (nearly always up) as the vista opens again to rare wax palms reaching up to 160ft or more.
 A sense of humility mixes with your exhilaration in a region granted UNESCO World Heritage Zone status.